oban-bg/oban/guides/learning/defining_queues.md

-# Configuration

-This page details generic configuration options.

-## Configuring Queues
+# Defining Queues

-You can define queues as a keyword list where the key is the name of the queue and the value is the maximum number of concurrent jobs.
+Queues are defined as a keyword list where the key is the name of the queue and the value is the maximum number of concurrent jobs.
 The following configuration would start four queues with concurrency ranging from 5 to 50:

 ```elixir